 Today's Great Hotel Manager: What it Takes

-Add the ever changing hospitality market to that equation and hotel general managers must have an extra set of skills to juggle guests, facilities, the brand, and employees.
+Add the ever-changing hospitality market to that equation, and hotel General mManagers must have an extra set of skills to juggle guests, facilities, the brand, and employees.

 A great hotel management company can help lighten the load of general managers.
 A reputable hotel management company provides the automation of performance reports and instituting a sound revenue management system to assist hotel general managers.

 It’s been said that most successful hotel general managers have a “hospitable” gene.
 They’re approachable and understand that being approachable by staff and guests is imperative.
 Having the loyalty of your employees will help them get on board with management’s performance goals.
 Once you have their respect, it will extend through their customer service.